 Battery and lighting company Energizer (NYSE:ENR) reported Q4 FY2023 results beating Wall Street analysts' expectations, with revenue up 2.6% year on year to $811.1 million.
 Turning to EPS, Energizer made a GAAP profit of $0.27 per share, down from its profit of $0.82 per share in the same quarter last year.

 Is now the time to buy Energizer?
-Find out in our full research report.
+Find out by accessing our full research report, it's free.

 Energizer (ENR) Q4 FY2023 Highlights: